tower120/epoch_pattern/README.md

        m_ab = calculate_ab();
     }
 ```
 As you can see, setter move time.
 But we have one problem here.
 Since we compare for greater or equal we are sensitive for int overflow.
 If we would just check for equal, we would not have that problem.
+But if you sure, that you work with relatively short-lived object (not running for weeks), this will do the job.

+## Per field Epoch

 Simple solution would be storing epoch tuple in update_epoch, like:
 ```c++